 Imagine the reader of the CV - your potential next employer.
 It would be great if they were sitting reading your CV patiently searching for positive ways to interpret any of the vague statements that you may have made; giving you the benefit of the doubt that you may be the person who they are looking for so, hey - they might as well see you.
 They are not.
 Your proposition needs to be significantly stronger than this to be successful.
 It needs to be a persuasive sales document that makes it a total no-brainer that they will see you because it will benefit their business to do so.

 How can you ensure this happens?
 There is no mystery to it - they have a set of criteria that they are scoring your CV against.
 Take the time to understand what this is and give them this information in a credible way, with appropriate evidence.

 Invest time in finding the best way to present your skill set

 It’s tempting to believe that the more applications we fire off, the better will be our chances of getting a new job.
 This would only be true however if we believed that employers made decisions to a large extent at random.
 Hence, this is not the case.

 It can be comforting to feel that we have ‘done all we can’ by responding to lots of adverts.
 You may even go as far as believing it is the employers’ fault for being so rude as to not respond to you.
-In truth, employers know the difference between a one off, specific application written specifically for them and a standard letter and CV that has been used 100 times before.
+In truth, companies know the difference between a one-off, a particular application written specifically for them and a standard letter and CV that has been used 100 times before.
 When I recruit I always, 100% of the time respond to the former and rarely to the latter unless they call me.